 The statute of limitations for filing a personal injury case in Utah is four years from the date of the accident (Utah Code 78B-2-307).

 However, laws and rules surrounding statutes of limitations in Utah are among the most complex in the nation.
-Hiring the services of a Utah car accident lawyer may be necessary to navigate these laws and understand what rights and statutes you have.
+Hiring the services of a Utah car accident lawyer may be necessary to navigate these laws and understand what rights you have.

 Multiple factors may change the statute’s specifications, length, and start date, depending on the accident’s circumstances, the parties involved, and the types of injuries sustained.
 Here are some examples where the four-year statute of limitations doesn’t apply.

 - A property damage claim (such as for vehicle repairs after a crash) with no personal injuries has a three-year statute of limitations.

 - If the car crash resulted in someone’s death, the surviving family members have a two-year statute of limitations to file a wrongful death claim.

 - If filing against the government (such as if you are injured in a collision with a vehicle driven by an on-the-clock government employee), the statute of limitations is one year for local entities (town, city, county) and two years for state entities, regardless of all other factors.
 For suits against the government, victims must also first file a “notice of claim” stating their intent to file and do so within one year of the crash.

 I’ve Filed My Claim Before the Deadline.
 What Else Should I know?

 Once you’ve filed your claim before the deadline, there are still several factors that can affect the outcome of your case.
 One important element to consider when filing a claim is how negligence will be determined in your case, which in turn affects how compensation will be awarded.
 Determining negligence differs from state to state according to their individual and distinct state laws.